THE BEST LAS VEGAS PROPERTIES

 to pay taxes, insurance, and other bills when due.

-and set aside in an escrow account to pay borrower expenses such as property
+servicer and set aside in an escrow account to pay borrower expenses such as

-estate taxes, homeowners insurance, mortgage insurance, and other property expenses
+real estate taxes, homeowners insurance, mortgage insurance, and other property

-payment that is held by the loan servicer to pay for taxes, hazard homeowners
+monthly payment that is held by the loan servicer to pay for taxes, hazard

-insurance, mortgage insurance, lease payments, and other items as they become
+homeowners insurance, mortgage insurance, lease payments, and other items as

-due.
-Known as "impounds" or "reserves" in some states.
+they become due.
+Known as "impounds" or "reserves" in some

 Exclusive Listing - A written contract that gives a